CrunchyData/postgres-operator/docs/content/tutorial/backup-management.md

 Selecting the appropriate backup strategy for your Postgres cluster is outside the scope of this tutorial, but let's look at how we can set up scheduled backups.

-Backup schedules are stored in the `spec.archive.pgbackrest.repos.schedules` section.
+Backup schedules are stored in the `spec.backups.pgbackrest.repos.schedules` section.
 Each value in this section accepts a [cron-formatted](https://k8s.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax) string that dictates the backup schedule.
 The available keys are `full`, `differential`, and `incremental` for full, differential, and incremental backups respectively.

 Let's say that our backup policy is to take a full backup once a day at 1am and take incremental backups every four hours.
 We would want to add configuration to our spec that looks similar to:

 ```
 spec:
-  archive:
+  backups:
     pgbackrest:
       repos:
       - name: repo1